sotolf2/tapet/README.md

   do `tapet -nu` for example
 - Daemon mode will mostly sleep, but wake up and update the wallpaper at set intervals

 ## Planned for the future

-- autodetect to see what walpapersetter(s) are installed on the system if none are configured in the
+- autodetect to see what walpapersetter(s) are installed on the system if none are configured in the configuration file
 - when all of the above kind of works make some daemon mode to run it with so that we don't have to make a cron job
 - add more sites to download from?